pritishuplavikar/OraZon/README.md

 ## Ethical implications

-The system will give misleading answers if the reviews have been attacked by spammers.
+The system will give misleading answers along with top reviews/sentences if the reviews have been manipulated by the spammers.

 ## References